abarhoum/SitecoreCustomizedContentEditor/README.md

     </renderContentEditor>
 ```
 2) Download this package to your sitecore insatance : Package/HTMLTooltipNoCustomization-1.zip
+3) It should work now similar to what we see in the screenshot below.

 **If you want to do more customization please follow the following steps:**